Immigration Assistant Program

 Immigration lawyers and consultants need trained Immigration Assistants to serve a rapidly growing number of clients.

-Successful graduates of our Immigration Assistant certificate program will find job opportunities at:
+Successful graduates of our Immigration Assistant program are fully qualified to work at:

 - Immigration law firms